 Picking a lawn tractor

-Riding mowers meant for lighter duty can typically handle regular mowing for lawns up to 2 acres.
-Though their engines aren't as powerful as more expensive lawn tractors, they are more versatile, tackling jobs such as mulching and bagging, and they can haul small carts and other attachments.
+The first thing to consider when shopping for a riding mower is the size of your property.
+Lawn tractors meant for lighter duty can typically handle regular mowing for lawns up to 2 acres.
+Though their engines aren't as powerful as more expensive lawn tractors, they are more versatile, tackling jobs such as mulching and bagging, and some can haul small carts or accommodate other useful attachments.
 These riding mowers are often smaller and quieter than larger tractors, but they may be slower and less precise too.
-Light-duty lawn tractors run from under $1,000 to about $3,000.

 A riding mower isn't the ideal solution for every lawn or situation, however.
 Whether you pick a light- or heavy-duty riding tractor, all require a fair amount of storage space in your shed or garage, so beware if space is tight.
 Lawn tractors also require more routine maintenance, guzzle more gas and spit out more exhaust than push mowers or electric mowers.
-Homeowners with a lot of hills and landscaping also need to choose even more carefully; some riding lawn mowers can handle these tasks, others aren't quite as adept as a regular lawn mower.
+Homeowners with a lot of hills and landscaping also need to choose even more carefully; some riding lawn mowers can handle these tasks, others aren't quite as adept as a regular lawn mower -- and it can be downright dangerous to use a riding mower on steeper slopes.
 Finally, if your property is on the small side -- a half acre or under -- a riding tractor might simply be overkill, making a self-propelled mower or even a basic push mower the less expensive, more practical choice.

 True to their name, zero-turn mowers are extremely maneuverable if you have a lot of elaborate landscaping, but experts don't recommend them for yards with lots of hills or dips because they lack the traction and stability of a traditional lawn tractor.
 Zero-turn mowers can bag clippings and pick up leaves, but they typically aren't suited for hauling heavy garden carts or using attachments such as fertilizers, sprayers and snowplows.
-They're also pricier than typical lawn tractors, ranging from $2,000 to $6,000 -- or even more for commercial-grade machines.
+They're also pricier, in general, than typical lawn tractors.

 The cheapest riding mowers get the job done without a lot of extras.
 If you simply want a clean-cut lawn, there are a few riding mowers that can mow, mulch and bag at a cost of around $1,000.
 These lawn tractors are best for smaller yards of up to an acre.
 Some are more compact, which means storage might be easier, and they may have narrower cutting decks that can fit through standard gates.
 Most cheap riding mowers lack the standard features of larger lawn tractors such as an automatic transmission, cruise control or headlights.
 Many aren't built for hauling.
 They might also not be quite as well built as pricier models, and warranties may be shorter.
 But if all you want to do is to cut your lawn in a shorter amount of time, these budget riding mowers might be right for you.